Falcons RT Ryan Schraeder out Sun. vs. Lions

 Former Denver Broncos tackle Ty Sambrailo, traded to the Falcons on Sept.
 1 in exchange for a fifth-round draft pick, will start in place of Schraeder.
 It will be Sambrailo's eighth career start in three NFL seasons.
 Sambrailo, a 2015 second-round pick, will face quite a challenge against Ziggy Ansah and the rest of the Lions' defensive line.

-Sambrailo believes he is ready for the challenge.
+Sambrailo said he is ready for the challenge.

 "Just the way we prepare here, we get a lot of game-speed reps throughout the week to help you feel confident in your technique and in executing the schemes we're running,'' Sambrailo said.
 "It's next man up.
 It's always been like that, especially in this league.
 I had a good feeling I was going to be starting this week, and I'm ready to roll.''